Nagpada

 Nagpada is a neighbourhood in South Mumbai.

+The Prakritized form of the Sanskrit name "Nag-patakha" is mentioned as a name of Nagpada in the 15th-17th century Marathi-language text Mahikavatichi Bakhar.
 The place derives its name from a local Shiva temple, and abode of Naag or the snake wound around Shiva's neck.
 It has a community basketball court.

 In 2005, Nagpada was the location of the Sadaf Manzil building collapse.

 In April 2018, the Nagpada junction was beautified with a 25 metre national flag along with a mural dedicated to Bharat Ratna Abul Kalam Azad.
 The area was a meeting point for pre-independence gatherings and has witnessed many political movements during the pre-independence era.
 It was designed by architect Hafeez Contractor and inaugurated by Mumbai Mayor Vishwanath Mahadeshwar.